How Incentives and Rewards Drive Performance

 BRAVO’s employee recognition program is built around this balance — combining peer recognition, milestone automation, and values-based awards into a structured system that reinforces both performance and culture.

-The effectiveness of a reward depends heavily on three factors: timing, specificity, and relevance to the recipient.
+The effectiveness of a reward depends heavily on three variables: timing, specificity, and relevance.
+Most recognition programs underperform on all three — not because the rewards are wrong, but because the delivery is mismanaged.

 Timing is the most commonly mismanaged variable.
 Delayed rewards — annual bonuses, year-end reviews — have significantly lower motivational impact than recognition given close to the behavior.
 The psychological connection between effort and reward weakens over time.
-Recognition systems that automate timely acknowledgment (triggered by milestone completion, goal achievement, or peer nomination) are materially more effective than those dependent on manager memory or scheduled review cycles.
+Employee milestones recognition automates this: triggered by goal achievement, work anniversaries, or peer nomination, it removes the delay that erodes the reinforcement signal.

 In practice, the flywheel works through four stages: